What Is Macrilen?

 Drugs That Prolong QT Interval

 Co-administration of MACRILEN with drugs that prolong the QT interval (such as antipsychotic medications (e.g., chlorpromazine, haloperidol, thioridazine, ziprasidone), antibiotics (e.g., moxifloxacin), Class 1A (e.g., quinidine, procainamide) and Class III (e.g., amiodarone, sotalol) antiarrhythmic medications or any other medications known to prolong the QT interval) may lead to development of torsade de pointes-type ventricular tachycardia.
 Avoid concomitant use of MACRILEN with drugs that prolong the QT interval.
-Sufficient washout time of drugs that are known to prolong the QT interval prior to administration of MACRILEN is recommended [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Sufficient washout time of drugs that are known to prolong the QT interval prior to administration of MACRILEN is recommended [see DOSAGE AND ADMINISTRATION and WARNING AND PRECAUTIONS].

 Cytochrome P450 (CYP) 3A4 Inducers

-Co-administration of a strong CYP3A4 inducer with MACRILEN (e.g., carbamazepine, enzalutamide, mitotane, phenytoin, rifampin, St. John’s wort, bosentan, efavirenz, etravirine, modafinil, armodafinil, rufinamide) may reduce the plasma macimorelin concentrations and may lead to false positive test results.
+Co-administration of a strong CYP3A4 inducer with MACRILEN (e.g., carbamazepine, enzalutamide, mitotane, phenytoin, rifampin, St. John's wort, bosentan, efavirenz, etravirine, modafinil, armodafinil, rufinamide) may reduce the plasma macimorelin concentrations and may lead to false positive test results.
 Discontinue strong CYP3A4 inducers prior to MACRILEN use.
-Sufficient washout time of strong CYP3A4 inducers prior to administration of MACRILEN is recommended [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Sufficient washout time of strong CYP3A4 inducers prior to administration of MACRILEN is recommended [see DOSAGE AND ADMINISTRATION and WARNING AND PRECAUTIONS].

 Drugs Affecting Growth Hormone Release